UKCloud/documentation/articles/vmware/vmw-ref-connectivity-options.md

 ### IP address allocations

-When you create a new vOrg, we'll provide you with a number of usable IP addresses per vDC, depending on the network you're connecting to:
+When you create a new vOrg, we'll provide you with a number of usable IP addresses per VDC, depending on the network you're connecting to:

 - Internet - 5 x usable IPs